Executive Functioning: Organization

 When students know where materials belong, they can use instructional time more efficiently.

-Disorganization of materials often leads to delays getting started, increased frustration, missed opportunities to engage
+Disorganization of materials often leads to delays getting started, increased frustration, and missed opportunities to engage.

 Classroom supports may include: